 Lizaveta is the woman Raskolnikov didn't intend to kill...which is only slightly better, ultimately, than being the woman he did intend to kill.
 Well, actually, there's no appreciable difference: they both end up deader than disco (and deader than the expression "deader than disco").

 In fact, part of why he feels justified in killing Alyona, Lizaveta's half sister, is because she beats and exploits Lizaveta.
-Lizaveta is a thirty-five year old woman who appears to be mentally challenged, is at least six feet high, is incredibly shy and meek, and is often "with child" (though we never hear about her children or anything like that).
+Lizaveta is a 35-year-old woman who appears to be mentally challenged, is at least 6 feet tall, is incredibly shy and meek, and is often "with child" (though we never hear about her kids).

 When Raskolnikov learns that she and Sonia were friends, he starts to think about Lizaveta a little more.
 When he confesses to Sonia, he confesses to Lizaveta's murder.
-Similar to the same way Raskolnikov really sees Sonia's value when the prison community accepts her, he really sees Lizaveta's value when he sees that Sonia loved her.
+Similar to the way Raskolnikov really sees Sonia's value when the prison community accepts her, he really sees Lizaveta's value when he sees that Sonia loved her.

 Yeah.
 No one ever accused Raskolnikov of being the world's best judge of character.